Copy Pipes

 Scheduled

-If you selected cron expression as the frequency for the Copy Pipe, you will be shown a preview of the result.
-You cannot configure parameter values for a scheduled Copy Pipe.
-Review the results and click Next to continue (see Mark 1 below).
+If you selected cron expression as the frequency for the Copy Pipe, a preview of the result appears.
+You can't configure parameter values for a scheduled Copy Pipe.
+Review the results and select Next to continue.

-To execute a Copy Pipe in the UI, navigate to the Pipe, and click on the Copying button in the top right corner (see Mark 1 below).
-From the options, select Run copy now (see Mark 2 below).
+To run a Copy Pipe in the UI, navigate to the Pipe, and select the Copying button.
+From the options, select Run copy now.

-Note that you cannot customise the values of dynamic parameters on a scheduled Copy Pipe.
-Any parameters will use their default values.
+You can't customize the values of dynamic parameters on a scheduled Copy Pipe.
+Any parameters use their default values.

 Iterating a Copy Pipe

-Copy Pipes can be iterated using version control just like any other resource in your Data Project.
-However, you need to understand how connections work in Branches and deployments in order to select the appropriate strategy for your desired changes.
+Copy Pipes can be iterated using version control like any other resource in your Data Project.
+However, you need to understand how connections work in Branches and deployments to select the appropriate strategy for your desired changes.

-Branches don't execute on creation by default recurrent jobs, like the scheduled ones for Copy Pipes (they continue executing in your Release as usual).
+Branches don't execute on creation by default recurrent jobs, like the scheduled ones for Copy Pipes.

-To iterate a Copy Pipe, create a new one (or recreate the existing one) with the desired configuration.
-The new Copy Pipe will start executing from the Branch too (without affecting the unchanged production resource).
+To iterate a Copy Pipe, create a new one, or recreate the existing one, with the desired configuration.
+The new Copy Pipe starts executing from the Branch, without affecting the unchanged production resource.
 This means you can test the changes without mixing the test resource with your production exports.

-In this example, we explain how to change the Copy Pipe time granularity, adding an extra step for backfill the old data.
+This example, shows how to change the Copy Pipe time granularity, adding an extra step for backfill the old data.

 Monitoring

-Tinybird provides a high level metrics page for each Copy Pipe in the UI, as well as exposing low level observability data via the Service Data Sources.
+Tinybird provides a high level metrics page for each Copy Pipe in the UI, as well as exposing low-level observability data through the Service Data Sources.

-You can view high level status & statistics about your Copy Pipes in the TInybird UI from the Copy Pipe's details page.
-To access the details page, navigate to the Pipe, and click on the View Copy Job button in the top right corner (see Mark 1 below).
+You can view high level status and statistics about your Copy Pipes in the Tinybird UI from the Copy Pipe's details page.
+To access the details page, navigate to the Pipe, and select View Copy Job.

-The details page shows summaries of the Copy Pipe's current status and configuration, as well charts showing the performance of previous executions.
+The details page shows summaries of the Copy Pipe's current status and configuration, as well as Charts showing the performance of previous executions.

 For example, the following query aggregates the Processed Data from Copy Pipes, for the current month, for a given Data Source name.